dmbarbour/glas/docs/GlasDesign.md

 ### Useful Languages

 First, developing a few data-entry languages early on could be very convenient.
 For example, we could support `.txt` files that verify unicode input, remove the byte order mark, convert to UTF-8, and perhaps even detect language and run a spellcheck and grammar check.
-We could support JSON, MsgPack, Cap'n Proto, SQLite, or [0GlasObject](GlasObject.md) files for structured data entry.
+We could support JSON, MsgPack, Cap'n Proto, SQLite, or [Glas Object](GlasObject.md) files for structured data entry.

 For programming languages, perhaps some programmers would favor a more Lisp-like or C-like syntax.
 But I'm also very interested in structured programming, where our programs are recorded into a database.